-The estimated fair value of the 8.2% Convertible Senior Notes due in March 2022, which the Company issued on February 29, 2016 (see Note 8) is based on an income approach.
-The estimated fair value was approximately \$102.0 million (par value \$100.0 million) as of March 31, 2020 and represents a Level 3 valuation.
+The estimated fair value of the 8.2% Convertible Senior Notes due 2022, which the Company issued in February 2016 (see Note 8) is based on an income approach.
+The estimated fair value was approximately \$113.0 million (par value \$100.0 million) as of June 30, 2020 and represents a Level 3 valuation.
 When determining the estimated fair value of the Company's long-term debt, the Company uses a single factor binomial lattice model, which incorporates the terms and conditions of the convertible notes and market based risk measurement that are indirectly observable, such as credit risk.
 The lattice model produces an estimated fair value based on changes in the price of the underlying common shares price over successive periods of time.
 An estimated yield based on market data is used to discount straight debt cash flows.